 We are pleased to offer Camp Too Sweet for children and young adults (ages 8 to 16) who have Type 1 or Type 2 diabetes.
-Camp Too Sweet teaches young people with diabetes the self-management skills that they need to take care of themselves.
+This week-long summer program teaches young people with diabetes the self-management skills that they need to take care of themselves.

 We partner with Camp Bethel, located in the foothills of the Blue Ridge Mountains and adjoining the Jefferson National Forest.
 Just 10 miles north of Roanoke, and easily accessible via Interstate-81 and U.S. Route 11, Camp Bethel provides a peaceful sanctuary with 470 acres of hiking trails, ponds, streams, open meadows, forests and rolling hills.
 Camp Bethel is accredited by the American Camping Association, which sets high standards for quality and camper safety.

 Our camp is staffed by experienced counselors and graduates of outdoor recreation programs.
 Additionally, Camp Too Sweet is supported by Erica Reynolds, M.D., pediatric endocrinologist with Carilion Clinic Children's Hospital, who is on-site at the camp and by James Bailey III, M.D., endocrinologist with Endocrinology Associates, Inc., who is available on-call during the camp.
 Licensed healthcare providers monitor the campers' diabetes management 24 hours per day.

 Camp Too Sweet offers a fun-filled experience that will teach your child skills that will last a lifetime.
 Activities include:

 - Music and singing

 - High-ropes course (campers junior high age and older)